carbonplan/research/articles/stripe-2020-insights/index.md

 We are grateful to Stripe for encouraging transparency, and to the many organizations and individuals who took the time to prepare these public applications.
 Making this information available to all offers the broader climate community a chance to grow and improve over time.

 This article summarizes our major takeaways from our analysis.
-For additional detail, check out our [project reports](https://carbonplan.org/reports) and the [terms of our engagement](#terms-of-engagement) with Stripe.
+For additional detail, check out our [project reports database](https://carbonplan.org/research/cdr-database) and the [terms of our engagement](#terms-of-engagement) with Stripe.
 Please note that this is independent work that represents only CarbonPlan’s views, not those of Stripe or any other organizations.

 ## What we did